stanete/stanete.github.io/_posts/2020-06-22-feedback-canvas.md

 1. For every **point to improve** that anybody writes, they should also write an **improvement action** as a suggestion.
 Sometimes it is not easy to find an **improvement action**.
 In that case, the feedback can be discussed and you can find one together.

-2. Write the feedback using the first person: _David, you are cool_ instead of _David is cool_. the feedback should be direct.
+2. Write the feedback using the first person: _David, you are cool_ instead of _David is cool_.
+The feedback should be direct.

 You could use [Groupmap](https://www.groupmap.com/) but any other online board will do.
 A Google Sheet would do too.